Connell Resources Asphalt Plant: Case Summary & Court Findings

 The court found the Planning Commission erred as a matter of law by not openly and fully considering the nature of the proposed use, because it mistakenly believed the 800-foot variance grant was not reviewable.
 This procedural error was itself a ground for the Board’s reversal.

 “The reversal is supported by competent evidence.” — Judge JouardThe court rejected Connell’s vagueness challenge.
-The code provisions at issue were found to be neither unconstitutionally vague on their face nor vague as applied to Connell’s proposed hot-mix asphalt plant.
-The plain text and meaning of the words and phrases at issue meet due-process standards.
+The code provisions were found to be neither unconstitutionally vague on their face nor vague as applied to Connell’s proposed plant.
+The plain text meets due-process standards.

 Warren further stated that the Board’s decision “precludes our proposed use and effectively makes industrial property within the town undevelopable,” and that the company is “exploring options of appealing this court decision and identifying other opportunities.”
 As of the ruling, no further court filings have been publicly announced.